-The way in which nonprofit organizations select award recipients and those whom they wish to honor at events like fundraising banquets is not discussed often.
+The way nonprofit organizations select award recipients and those whom they wish to honor at events like fundraising banquets is not discussed very often.
 Although it seems simple, and we assume those who are honored deserve those honors, you might be surprised.
-Guidance is truly needed.
-I hope more nonprofit leaders with experience in such matters will rise to the occasion and fill the knowledge gap.
+Guidance is needed.

-Although most awards are undoubtedly properly given, I have seen more than one nonprofit organization select award recipients not based on who truly deserves recognition for outstanding volunteer service or for making a life-changing financial commitment, for instance, but rather the decision has been based upon who will provide them with publicity and potential future donations.
+Although most awards are undoubtedly properly given, I have seen more than one nonprofit organization select award recipients not based on who truly deserves recognition for outstanding volunteer service or for making a life-changing financial commitment, for instance, but rather the decision has been based upon who will provide them with publicity.

 And sadly, I have witnessed first-hand the anguish experienced by genuine nonprofit heroes who stand by silently as someone else takes an award for their work.
 But it is short-term gain and long-term pain to honor a less worthy award recipient, or the wrong person entirely!

 We all wish people would share Denzel Washington’s high-minded view of awards.
-And there is certainly no harm in honoring a genuinely worthy candidate, or in giving someone public recognition for their achievements.
+And there is certainly no harm in honoring a genuinely worthy candidate, nor in giving someone public recognition for their achievements.
 Such events reflect well on the nonprofit organization.
 They can also serve as a form of cultivation, and a way to inspire others to attain similar lofty goals.

 But sometimes a well-known individual in a community has a louder public “voice” than a more gentle, generous and hard-working nonprofit volunteer.
-I have also seen instances where a company that purchases a great deal of advertising in the local newspaper gains more media coverage overall, and the community watching those media outlets assumes that person is doing the most work for a local cause, and that they are responsible for a nonprofit’s success.
-Business executives who too strongly seek to promote their companies can be guilty of attention-grabbing tactics (and chambers of commerce are sometimes susceptible to them).
+I have also seen instances where a company that purchases a great deal of advertising in the local newspaper gains more media coverage overall, and the community watching those media outlets assumes that person is doing the most work for a local cause and that they are responsible for a nonprofit’s success.
+Business executives who too strongly seek to promote their companies can be guilty of attention-grabbing tactics (and chambers of commerce are sometimes susceptible).
 Public opinion polls can also be misleading.

 My point is, one must conduct careful research prior to giving awards.